ne0YT/Linux-Subsystem-for-Windows_Seamless_windows_apps_on_Linux/README.md

-If seamless mode does not work: Turn off Nested Paging in the System tab and restart the guest.
+Tip: Ensure VirtualBox Guest Additions are installed in the VM and nested paging is enabled.

 # Run any Windows App seamlessly on Linux!
 Just click on the File and choose "open with Windows" or "Always open with Windows"!